leowhitehead/MontiLang/README.md

     path/to/monti/executable [file] <optional flags>

-If no file is specified, Monti will launch into an interactive REPL
+If no file is specified, Monti will launch into an interactive shell

 Including the the `-c` flag will cause the program to not run, but will preprocess and print the source code as it is read by the interpreter